Candida Martinelli's Italophile Site

 much younger lover Henry II, by using false teeth and false hair and

 much makeup and fancy dress.
-An awful lot of work to keep this
+It sounds like an awful lot of work to keep this

 Caterina waited patiently for a chance to gain some influence for herself and her